Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Necessary condition for paths with small filling measured foliations at infinity

 In general $I^{*}$ need not be a hyperbolic metric.
 In fact,\red{\cite{Krasnov2008}} note that when multiplied by the correct conformal factor to take $I^{*}$ to the unique hyperbolic metric in its conformal class, the corresponding change in $\II^{*}$ is closely related to the Schwarzian derivative $\sigma$ associated to that end.
 So we have the following accounting for the change in $(\II^{*})_{0}$ when we apply a conformal change to $I^{*}$: {\lemma Let $I^{*}_{1}$ and $I^{*}_{2}$ be two metrics in the same conformal class at infinity such that $I^{*}_{2}=e^{2f}I^{*}_{1}$ for some smooth function $f$, then the traceless parts $(\II^{*}_{1})_{0}$ and $(\II^{*}_{2})_{0}$ are related as: } In fact if we consider a holomorphic map $u:\Omega \rightarrow \mathbb{C}$ where $\Omega\subset \mathbb{C}$ then $\mathfrak{R}(\sigma(u))$ is precisely the term on the right hand side of the above equation when we consider $2f=\log(\frac{u'}{u})$.
 We thus have the following: (a geometric proof of which can also be found in Appendix $A$ of\red{\cite{Krasnov2008}})}:

-{\theorem If $I^{*}$ is hyperbolic, then $(\II^{*})_{0}=-\mathfrak{R}(\sigma)$, where $(\II^{*})_{0}$ denotes the traceless part of the second fundamental form at infinity and $\sigma$ is the Schwarzian at infinity. }\\\\ In the following sections we will use the parametrisation of almost-Fuchsian metric in terms of the data of $I$ and $\II$ of its unique minimal surface and compute $I^{*}$ and $\II^{*}$ at the two ends.
-For this, we will use the curve introduced by Uhlenbeck in\red{\cite{Uhlenbeck1984}} to prove that quasi Fuchsian metrics close enough to $\F$ admit a minimal surface with data given by a point $([c],sq)\in T^{*}\T$, for $s>0$ sufficiently small.
+{\theorem If $I^{*}$ is hyperbolic, then $(\II^{*})_{0}=-\mathfrak{R}(\sigma)$, where $(\II^{*})_{0}$ denotes the traceless part of the second fundamental form at infinity and $\sigma$ is the Schwarzian at infinity. }\\\\ We also note here that by the theorem above, upon uniformising $I^{*}$ to the hyperbolic metric $I^{*}_{h}$ in the conformal class and then computing $\II^{*}_{h}$ accordingly using Equation \ref{conformalchange}, we can see the map introduced in \ref{eq:schwarzian map} can be re-written as In the following sections we will use the parametrisation of almost-Fuchsian metric in terms of the data of $I$ and $\II$ of its unique minimal surface and compute $I^{*}$ and $\II^{*}$ at the two ends.
+For this, we will use the curve introduced by Uhlenbeck in\red{\cite{Uhlenbeck1984}} to prove that quasi Fuchsian metrics close enough to $\F$ admit a minimal surface with data given by a point $([c],sq)\in T^{*}\T$, for $s>0$ sufficiently small.\\